sthagen/Ciphey-Ciphey/security/threat_model.md

 ## Security Goals

-- protect local secrets and sensitive user data
+- protect local secrets and sensitive user data (the api keys)
-- avoid unsafe handling of attacker-controlled input
+- avoid unsafe handling of attacker-controlled input (so no CLI escapes)
-- preserve integrity of release artifacts and repository automation
+- preserve integrity of release artifacts and repository automation (so users don't download malicious releases)
-- keep resource usage bounded enough that hostile input does not bypass expected timeout behavior

 ## Key Assets